bernardpeh/songbird/readme.md

 # SongBird

 **The cms is completed.
-Feel free to create pull request if you spot any typos or problems with the code.
+My english is bad.
+No matter how many times I check my work, I could always spot typos or grammatical errors.
+Feel free to create pull request if you spot anything incorrect.
 The better this project can help the community, the better it is.**

 See [changelog](CHANGELOG.md) for updates.